NickBres/PaperSoccerMultiplayer/README.md

-# Final Project in Computer Networking Course
+# Final Project in the Computer Networking Course

 ## Main goal